 A JSON parser in less than 250 lines-of-code

-Over the winter break I spend some time working on a JSON parser I wrote in late 2023.
-I had seen that with additions I made over the years, it had become a little bloated and had gone above an intitially recorded statistic for line-of-code.
+Over the winter break I spent some time working on my JSON parser I wrote in late 2023.
+I had seen that with additions I made over the year, it had become a little bloated and had gone above an initially recorded statistic for line-of-code.

-With a bit of cut down and simplificication I managed to get it to around 250 lines-of-code of Rust code from the fn keyword to the last } brace.
+With some simplification to the existing logic I managed to get it to around 250 lines-of-code of Rust counted from the fn keyword to the last } brace of the main parsing function.

-This post includes the is a quick post outline some of the considerations about building a JSON parser.
+This is a quick post outlining some of the tricks and choices made when building this JSON parser.

-The library is open-source and on crates.io but these changes are yet to merge and are under this PR
+The library is open-source and on crates.io but the latest code is under this PR and yet to merge at the time of writing.

-With such a short implementation, I can paste it in its full glory! (some definitions elided, full code here) and explain it afterwards.
+With such a short implementation, I can paste it in its full glory and explain it later!

 pub fn parse_with_options<'a, T>(